-A pretty young woman from Saipan named Angelina (not her real name) called me on my cell phone.
-I was in my home office here in San Francisco.
+A pretty young woman from Saipan named AJ (not her real name) called me on my cell phone.
+I was in my home office in San Francisco.
 She wanted me to help her with a problem in Hawaii.
 She was willing to pay for my consulting time.
-When she came to my office she brought a three inch tall pile of color photographs of her Hawaiian House to my garden level office here on Santa Rosa Avenue.
-There were photos of the power pole with the transformer, the wires to the house, the electric meters, the wires under the eaves and on the outside of the house and on and on.
+When she came to my office she brought a three inch pile of color photographs of her rented house in Hawaii.
+She came to my home office here on Santa Rosa Avenue.
+There were many many photos.
+Pix of the power pole, the transformer, the wires to the house, the electric meters, the wires under the eaves and on the outside of the house and on and on.
 She offered to pay my way to Oahu to investigate the theft of her electricity.
 I asked her why don’t you have a local electrician solve the problem?
 Her response was “Oh no, Hawaii is very small place.”

-She had been temporarily staying in New York, helping a sick relative and yet her electric bills in her Hawaii house were higher than when she lived there!
-She wanted me to investigate and document my findings.
+She had been temporarily staying in New York, to help a sick relative.
+She wanted to know why her electric bills in Hawaii were higher than when she lived there!
+She wanted me to go to Hawaii and investigate and document my findings.
 I was interested.
 I said “Yes I can do that.”
-We talked for two hours and then she paid me for my time and went on her way after telling me she will get back to me later.
-Weeks went by and I did not hear anything more, so I wondered if she had changed her mind about my free trip to Hawaii.
+We talked for two hours here in my office and she paid me for my time and went on her way.
+She told me she will get back to me later.
+Weeks went by and I did not hear anything, so I wondered if she had changed her mind about my free trip to Hawaii.
 I more or less forgot about her and a free trip to Hawaii.

 It is only a 5:25 hour flight.
-Angelina picked me up at the Honolulu Airport.
-In her car she graciously offered me the choice of riding to Waikiki via the freeway or the scenic route.
+Angelina picked me up at the Honolulu Airport in her car.
+She graciously offered me the choice of riding to Waikiki via the H1 freeway or the old highway scenic route.
 I chose the scenic route.
 She was good at pointing out the places of interest along the way.
-In Waikiki we drove in the parking garage entrance and up to a high-rise parking ramp that took us around and around and around, and finally we parked in her spot and walked to the elevator.
+In Waikiki we drove in the entrance to the parking garage (around and around and around,) up the parking garage ramp.
+Finally we parked in her spot and walked to the elevator.

-We were on the 8th floor of the garage but when we entered the elevator and I was surprised to find that we were already on the 10th floor of the condominium tower.
-We tool the elevator up to the 21st floor.
-We had a fine view of the Alawai Canal, Manoa Valley and St Louis Heights.
+We were on the 8th floor of the garage but when we entered the elevator and I was surprised to find that we were actually on the 10th floor of the adjacent condominium tower.
+We took the elevator up to the 21st floor.
+There was a fine view of the Ala Wai Canal, Manoa Valley and St Louis Heights.
 It was a very nice rented condo and unexpectedly upscale.

-The next day Angelina drove us to the house.
-We left Waikiki towards Diamond Head and then turned inland and drove up in to a residential neighborhood.
-At the house I did a lot of looking around.
+The next day AJ drove us to the house.
+We left Waikiki and drove out east past Diamond Head.
+We turned inland and drove up in to a residential neighborhood to her rented home.
+I did a lot of looking around.
 Some things were unusual to say the least!

-Angelina had been worried about someone coming in to her house while she was gone so she sprinkled flour on the floor so she could tell if someone came in while she was away, they would leave footprints.
+Aj told me she had been worried about someone coming in to her house while she was gone, so she sprinkled flour on the floor.
+Her thinking was that way if someone came in while she was away, they would leave footprints.
 She told me she was going to move out and would I help her?
 Of course it made quite a bit of a mess to clean up since she was moving out.
-She told me some one had previously jimmied the door locks so she had them changed to high security Mdeco locks.
+She told me some one had previously jimmied the door locks so she had them changed to high security Medeco locks.

-When we looked in the closet her clothes were still covered with the clear plastic covers that you get from the cleaners, but some someone had pulled them up as if they were looking through the closet for the best thing to steal.
+When we looked in the closet, her clothes were still covered with the clear plastic covers that you get from the cleaners.
+Why were the covers pulled up?
+Was someone looking through the closet for the best cloths to steal?

-The electric meter for the downstairs apartment was on the side of the house.
+The downstairs unit had it’s electric meter on the side of the house.
 It looked like it had been added or “cut in”.
-The main meter for the main house is in back.
+The main meter for the upstairs original house is in back.
 (Photo) Why the meters not located together like is normal and usual?
 I carefully poked around in the crawl space underneath the house.
 No one was home in the lower unit.
 It looked like it was added much later than the original house.
 I saw knob and tube wires running around is what was like a crawl space in back of the lower unit.
 The wires came down from her meter and ran forward towards he lower unit.
-They were powering the floor plugs in her house.
+They were powering the floor plugs above.
 It all looked normal.
 Why was her power bill so high if she was not home for several months?
 She pointed out some PVC conduit on the other side of the yard that she thought was suspicious but it looked like garden sprinkler pipes to me.
+She was disappointed.

-Angelina asked me how was I doing and I said “I am having trouble finding any evidence of theft.”
+AJ asked me how was I doing and I said “I am having trouble finding any evidence of theft.”
 She told me “Don’t look for where it was done, look for how you would do it if you were going to steal the power.”
 That gave me new insight.
-As soon as I thought of a way to steal the power, I found out how it may have been done.
+As soon as I looked for a way to steal the power, I found out how it may have been done.

 Each clothes dryer has a male plug cord cap and a 220V wall plug.
 It is very easy to switch the upstairs dryer plug into the downstairs receptacle and vice versa.
 But of course this doesn’t leave any evidence.

-As I was poking around in back of the basement apartment laundry ares, a young man came out from the lower unit.
+As I was poking around in back of the basement apartment laundry areas, when (surprise) a young man popped out from the lower unit.
+He just stuck his head out of the door that led into the dirt floor laundry area underneath the house.
 I immediately suspected him.
-He stuck his head out of the door that led into the dirt floor laundry area underneath the house.
 He merely said hello and popped back inside.
-That was just a little disconcerting since he looked like a surfer, (something like a starving artist?) he probably had reason to try to save on his power bill and he was probably involved in the power theft.
+That was just a little disconcerting, since he looked like a surfer, (something like a starving artist?) he probably had reason to try to save on his power bill.
+Maybe he was involved in the power theft?

-I continued inspecting the knob & tube wiring.
-My eyes were drawn to some rolls of toilet paper tucked up between the floor joists.
-That is odd I thought.
-I pulled down a roll or two and saw where the knob and tube wires had been extensively wrapped with modern plastic electrical tape, covering a place that not have any reason to be there since there was no “tap” or splice.
+I continued inspecting the knob & tube wiring when my eyes were drawn to some rolls of toilet paper tucked up between the floor joists.
+That is odd, I thought.
+I pulled down a roll or two and saw that the knob and tube wires had modern plastic electrical tape, covering a place that not have any reason to be there since there was no “tap” or splice.
 The tap was not the “friction tape” that was used on the rest of the original wiring from the old days.

-I noticed the wire cable running to the hot water heater for the basement unit was long enough to reach the knob & tube lines from the upstairs meter.
+I noticed the hot water heater had a cable long enough to reach tap in to the knob & tube lines from the upstairs meter.

-I assumed Angelina would do something about the power theft.
+I assumed AJ would do something about the power theft.
 I asked her if she was going to act on it and she said yes she was. i still haven’t seen any action.
 Why not?

 Back at the condo she drew up a really long handwritten agreement and had me sign it.
-The point was that I would be prepared to document what I saw and and testify but nothing ever came of it.
+The point of it was that I was to be prepared to document what I saw and and to testify but nothing ever came of it.
 Oh well, sometimes you have to let things go.
 It’s too bad, because she’s a very nice young lady and she was taken advantage of.
 She wanted to do everything correctly to the extent that she even purchased a brand new refrigerator when the old one stopped working while she was away.
 She did not even ask the landlord to help pay for it.
 I asked why not? answer – Hawaii is a very small place. translation.
 She wanted to maintain a squeaky clean reputation.

-She hired house cleaners to make the place super clean so the landlord would be happy and the records would show she received all of her security deposit with no deductions or pretensions.
-After the cleaners finished she realized the locks were too expensive to leave behind so we called a locksmith.
-It was almost dark on a Friday evenings after 5 PM and the only the locksmith we could find was coming from the other side of the.
+She hired a family of house cleaners to make the place super clean so the landlord would be happy and the records would show she received all of her security deposit with no deductions or pretensions.
+After the cleaners finished she realized the Medico locks were too expensive to leave behind so we called a locksmith.
+It was almost dark, on a Friday evening after 5 PM and the only the locksmith we could find was coming from the other side of the Island.
 We waited for the locksmith who finally arrived after dark.
-During the wait there was no furniture to sit on so we stretched out side-by-side on the hardwood floor and as the Hawaiians say, we “Talked- story” to pass the time.
+During the wait there was no furniture so we stretched out side-by-side on the hardwood floor and as the Hawaiians say, we “Talked story” to pass the time.

-The next day was a free day and I rented a bicycle and toured Waikiki, rode out to Diamond Head and on the way back I went out to the sandy parking area in front of some of the hotels.
-I returned via Kapiolani Park and the Alawai Canal.
+The next day was a free day and I rented a bicycle and toured Waikiki.
+I rode out to Diamond Head.
+On the way back I went out to the sandy parking area in front of some of the hotels that face the ocean.
+I returned via Kapiolani Park and the Ala Wai Canal.
 I remember sitting on one of the benches and relishing the Hawaiian sunshine and the good feeling of being in Hawaii.